tgirod/noize/README.md

 - [ ] #someday parallelism : noize builds a tree of blocks - it would probably be possible to evaluate children in parallel.
 - [ ] #someday SIMD : audio servers usually ask for a sampleframe, not a sample individually.
 Turning those sampleframes into vectors and using SIMD instructions to process them all at once could be interesting.

+# NOTES

-# heavy comptime approach
+## heavy comptime approach

 In exp/comptime.zig, I experimented with comptime to write the combinators.
 It is quite easy to pass two block types to Seq, and build custom input and output types based on those two blocks.

 But it gets complicated when you start passing data around, because you need a lot of reflection to manipulate those generated structs.

-# the middle ground

-comptime is definitely the way to go to combine blocks to form the block diagram.
-But input and outputs are better of as slices, because in the end that is what we want to manipulate.
+## the middleground

+Thanks to that experiment, I know have a new approach with comptime combinators and arrays of Kind to define inputs and inputs !